erikaduan/textbook_notes/building_raps_with_r/tutorials/raps_part_2_9.md

 communes[which(communes == "Luxembourg City")] <- "Luxembourg"
 communes[which(communes == "Käerjeng")] <- "Kaerjeng"

-# We expect the output to be empty (it is not as Clémency is not in communes)
+# We expect the output to be empty
 setdiff(unique(commune_level_data$locality), communes)
 ```